Smart Contracts and Dapps

 While the technological basis for these inventions sounds theoretically appealing, it is also important to note that smart contracts are being used in everyday situations.
 To give a specific smart contract example, in 2016 financial company Markeit utilised smart contract technology to create and manage a fully functioning network of credit default swaps trading.
 There is also a significant push and legal debate regarding the validity of smart contracts in selected legal proceedings.
 It is likely that in the future lawyers will switch from writing traditional contracts to a sort of a hybrid, where contracts are written in code, verified in blockchain, but also backed by a traditionally articulated version.

 It is also essential to note what is a smart contract in relation to the end user and how it can affect a variety of outward facing, business-to-customer industries.
-Smart contracts can signify particular business processes and can be coupled together on the blockchain in order to perform more sophisticated functions.
-Another exciting smart contract example is the emergence of decentralized apps, or ‘dapps’.
-Within the context of blockchain, dapps can be understood as blockchain-based user-facing interfaces which connect the end user to the technology through a combination of underlying smart contracts.
+Smart contracts can signify particular business processes and can be coupled together on a blockchain in order to perform more sophisticated functions.
+Another exciting smart contract example is the emergence of blockchain applications, sometimes referred to as 'dapps'.
+Within the context of blockchain, blockchain applications can be understood as blockchain-based user-facing interfaces which connect the end user to the technology through a combination of underlying smart contracts.